robotix/2020.robotix.in/FAQ/crusade.md

 **Q: Can the inbuilt LED of an Arduino be used?**

 No, the LED of an Arduino can’t be used as it is not visible enough to count the number of times it blinks.
 The LED used should be properly visible.

+**Q: Which type of LED will be used on the arena?**

+5mm round blue LEDs on the walls and red LEDs on the floor will be used.

+**Q: Will the path be identical to the one shown in the arena on the website?**

+No, the paths will be different for every participant.
+However, the length of the path, the number of turns and number of LEDs in the path will be identical for all participants.